andrewjmetzger/better-watchseries/README.md

 ## Contributing

-All contributors should read and aggree to the [Contributor's Guidelines].
+All contributors should read and aggree to the [Contributor's Guidelines](https://github.com/andrewjmetzger/better-watchseries/blob/master/CONTRIBUTING.md).
 Contributions that do not adhere to these guidelines are subject to removal.
-PLease note: Even if a contribution follows these guidelines, it is not guaranteed to be accepted into the project.
+Please note: Even if a contribution follows these guidelines, it is not guaranteed to be accepted into the project.

 ### Requesting new video hosts